Collaboration and Memberships

 Association of Finnish Foundations

 Jenny and Antti Wihuri Foundation is a member of the Association of Finnish Foundations (Säätiöt ja rahastot ry).
-The Council monitors and defends the interests of its members, and serves as a trainer and expert, information provider and discussion forum, supporter and publisher of research.
-In November 2020 the Council had 207 foundations as members.
-The executive director of Jenny and Antti Wihuri Foundation, Arto Mäenmaa, is a board member of the Council.
+The Association monitors and defends the interests of its members, and serves as a trainer and expert, information provider and discussion forum, supporter and publisher of research.
+It has 228 foundations as members.

-The Foundation is a member of the European Foundation Centre, an organization of non-profit European Foundations.
+The Foundation is a member of the Philea – Philanthropy Europe Association.

 Hague Club